CynieC/Mediterannean-Camera-Company/README.md

 (EDA) Exploratory Data Analysis and product specifications have been masked.

-* Page 1 should be an Executive overview of thenCompany Sales performance YTD report.
+* Page 1 should be an Executive overview of then Company Sales performance YTD report.

 * Page 2 should be dedicated to a Products Data Analysis and Time Intelligence report.
 Any trends/seasonality for any of the Products and or Countries of sales.
 Does any product sell more over weekends?